MrEumel/ion-trap-simulation/README.md

 # Output

 All output files generated will be saved automatically within the aforementioned folder structure.
 The evaluation results are stored in a separate folder called "phase diagrams".
 Please note that diagrams are overwritten each time you re-run the evaluation and select different filters.
+Phase diagrams based on all available results (results_complete.txt) have "results_complete_" appended to their file names, while phase diagrams based only on the latest simulation run do not.

 # Examples